05. The Change that's Needed

 Secondly, the content should be structured in such a way as to gently help the browser make the decision to talk to your business directly.
 Each content stage must be designed to lead to the next.
 If content is promoted via search, news or email etc., simply ensure there is a call-to-action from one stage to another.

 General Content – Any content posted on the website from Christmas parties, charity events, new hires and so on.
 Only a select number of people would be interested.

 Secondary Content – News, short articles, industry events, awards etc., written in the active, not passive voice.

 News items should be separately identified on the website and a corresponding site map created for Google News, requesting that the site be crawled regularly for their news service.
 Apple can also be approached for news submissions.

-Included regular are Live Stream shows that replace cold-calling, allows prospects to anonymously look at you whilst you point them to your Primary Content.
+Included regular are Live Stream shows to replace cold-calling, that allows prospects to anonymously look at you whilst you point them to your Primary Content.

 Primary Content – Thought-leadership content that helps browsers learn how you think as a business.
 This content (written or video) will find its way to the top of the search engines.

 Product Content – Explains what your product does and how it works.
 This will be written, video, downloads and links to FAQs and include contact email addresses and pre-sales support telephone numbers.